 This fear of emotions, leads people to become hyper controlling.
 I have noticed in a great many people in Oslo, this pattern of hyper controlling behavior.
 It is slightly obsessive compulsive.
 The idea behind it is this: “If I can do things exactly how I want them to be done and in a strict way, I can control how I feel… because the worst thing in the world would be to be out of control.”
 One thing I have noticed, is that this need to feel in control, has translated into cleanliness on the physical level.
 I find Norwegians to be some of the cleanest people on a physical level, even the hippies in Oslo are clean.
 Long story short, Oslo is in need of emotional awareness, emotional expression, emotional messiness, intimacy and serious training in how to connect with one another’s internal world.

-The dominant positive vibration of Oslo is “Scholarship”.
+The dominant positive vibration of Oslo is: “Scholarship”.
 Academic study and achievement reigns supreme in this city.
-This is also something I was not expecting.
 In America, the view many of us have of Norway is that it is a freezing cold, dark expanse of Fjords and snow.
 We’d expect Norway to win a prize for skiing or ice fishing.
 It is hardly a place you’d expect to be a hub of higher learning.
 I must admit now that I just said made that statement, that the very best Telemark ski racers in the world are in fact the Norwegian National team!
 They are awesome at skiing.
 But low and behold, it turns out that when a culture feels the need to escape their emotional selves, they often do so by overcompensating with their minds.
 I find Norwegians (even the average, every day person) to be highly intelligent, educated, and above all, erudite.
 In general, the people here seem always in search of information.
 This ‘seeking out of the next best information’ has put Oslo on the map for technology.
-No one could compete with the Asian countries for technology, but as far as the more western cultures are concerned, the technology in Oslo is very advanced.
 I also find Norwegians in general to be a beautiful demographic of people.
 I realize on and off that I am making people feel uncomfortable by staring at them for long periods of time, but I find the physical look of people here to be mesmerizing.
 It truly is a land of beautiful people.
 I’ve never seen a higher concentration of Arian looking people in my life.
 I hear that both Sweden and Denmark are the same.
 Tall people with crystal blue eyes; prominent bone structures and platinum hair are not a rarity to put it mildly… Nothing short of gorgeous.

 I am hoping that the people of Oslo will come out of their shell enough to raise their hands and come on stage at tomorrow’s workshop.
-I have this fairly rational fear that I will ask for the first question and even in an audience of hundreds, no hands will go up.
-After meeting this demographic of people, I can honestly say that in general, the experience of coming on stage and exposing oneself would be excruciatingly painful and frightening for the average Norwegian.
+I have a fairly rational apprehension that I will ask for the first question and even in an audience of hundreds, no hands will go up.
+After meeting this demographic of people, I can see that in general, the experience of coming on stage and exposing oneself would be excruciatingly painful and frightening for the average Norwegian.
 Nonetheless, I'm particularly excited to speak to the Norwegians as a whole.
 As a teacher, I feel personally compelled to end the age of emotional ignorance.
 But I am also a very intellectual person and so I feel a great deal of faith that I can use intellect to appeal to the emotional content of the people here and catalyze a good deal of expansion.
 I feel that given the collective intelligence level of the people here, tomorrow’s talk will be particularly intellectually appetizing and many of the confusing nuances that are a part of spiritual practice will be properly sorted as I am pushed (more so than usual) to explain things in ways that the mind finds capable of grasping.
 I’m more excited for tomorrow’s workshop than I have been for any specific workshop in a while.
-I feel as if the mental chess games I will be forced to play tomorrow with the people of Oslo (with their natural erudite ways) will be an invigorating challenge indeed.
-“A good match” as they say.
-This affords me the opportunity to become even more adept as a teacher of the concepts I am the most interested in disseminating.
-Now, I am off to another a foreign adventure.
+Now, I am off to another adventure.